xSerpentineX/BubbleBoiBot/README.md

 `"Shuffle": true` Draw the image randomly as opposed to moving up or down the image.
 Don't get this confused with "RandomImage".

+`"SpamServer": false` Set this to true if you want to automatically spam a server.

+`"SpamMessage": "Replace this text with text you want to spam."`: Set this too your spam message.
+Do not use 100+ characters.

+`"AutomaticFormatting": false`: Use this if you want to automatically convert all fullstops (periods) into commans.

 `"RandomImage": false` Select a random image from the `images` folder.

 `"ImageToDraw": ""` If "RandomImage" is false, specify the image here.
 Image must be in the `images` folder.